 Contrary to what people believe, most illnesses are caused by sin.
 Anger, frustration, hatred, fear, and anxiety cause illness.
 This is difficult for people to believe because they want to believe that a germ is the cause of their illness.
 The reality is viruses have never been isolated, They have not been proven to exist or be contagious.

-Bacteria breaks down decomposing debris, such as food in the digestive tract or tissue that is not getting sufficient nutrients or oxygen.
-If bacteria is consumed, our bodies immediately go into detox by vomiting or having diarrhea until it is expelled from our body.
+Bacteria break down decomposing debris, such as food in the digestive tract or tissue that is not receiving sufficient nutrients or oxygen.
+If bacteria are consumed, our bodies immediately initiate detoxification by vomiting or producing diarrhea until the harmful agents are expelled from the body.

-Toxins such as heavy metals or poisons are either ingested through fluids or food substances, or they are injected via a needle or bite by some creature (snake, jelly-fish, spider, dragon, etc.) or coming in contact with poison that can penetrate the skin, especially through a cut or wound of some sort.
-Polluted air containing toxic gas can be breathed into the body.
-However, no viruses are inhaled.
-All the tests performed to verify contagion have been negative.
-There are no infectious diseases.
-Unless you mean fear!
+Toxins—such as heavy metals or poisons—are either ingested through fluids or food substances, or they are introduced via a needle, an animal or insect bite (e.g., from a snake, jellyfish, spider, or dragon), or by contact with poisonous substances that penetrate the skin, particularly through a cut or wound.
+Polluted air containing toxic gases can also be inhaled.
+However, viruses are not inhaled.
+All tests performed to verify contagion have returned negative.
+There are no infectious diseases—unless, of course, you mean fear!

 If you read the gospels, you will notice that faith is the criteria for healing.